Blog

 Before switching, review all existing workflows to map triggers, actions, and logic.
 Note which apps are integrated, check for feature parity, and test the new setup in stages.
 Also consider team training, access control changes, and pricing differences.

-If you're moving from Zapier to Make, be prepared for more setup but greater flexibility.
-If switching to Zapier, expect faster setup but reduced control over complex flows.
+If you're moving from Zapier to Make, be prepared for more setup and training.

 14. When to Choose Each Tool